Main Risks

 Actions

 The protracted Russian-Ukrainian war and the possibility of conflict escalation bring Europe and NATO into the centre of growing geopolitical tensions, which increase the complexity and instability of the global scenario, also from a geo-economic perspective.
-Faced with the new bloc opposition, various countries, including some of those closest to the conflict zones in Ukraine, are seeking and allocating incremental resources for defence, also in the wake of NATO objectives with regards to GDP.
-At the same time, markets are experiencing increasing volatility, fuelled by repeated phases of insecurity and mistrust on the part of citizens and businesses, high levels of inflation, restrictive monetary policies and growing public debt, which add up to the difficulties and bottlenecks of the post-Covid-19 recovery, with respect to which smaller companies in particular have already seen deterioration in their risk profile.
+Faced with the new bloc opposition, various countries, including some of those closest to the conflict zones in Ukraine, are seeking and allocating incremental resources for defence, also in the wake of NATO spending targets with regard to GDP.
+At the same time, markets are experiencing increasing variability, fuelled by repeated phases of insecurity and mistrust on the part of citizens and businesses, still restrictive monetary policies following inflationary trends, and growing public debt which add up to the difficulties and bottlenecks of the post-Covid-19 recovery, with respect to which smaller companies in particular have already seen deterioration in their risk profile.

-The Group has an integrated planning process, aimed at supporting the achievement of a sustainable competitive advantage, based on an in-depth knowledge of the markets and the reference scenario, regularly fed by specific external analysis activities on the context and its evolutionary dynamics.
+The Group has an integrated strategic planning process, aimed at supporting the achievement of a sustainable competitive advantage, based on an in-depth knowledge of the markets and the reference scenario, regularly fed by specific external analysis activities on the context and its evolutionary dynamics, including in relation to geopolitical issues.

 The Group pursues an international diversification strategy, placing it in its main markets, as well as in emerging markets marked by significant growth rates, in the aerospace, defence and security sectors.